-The Fair Housing Act of 1968 (FHA)protects people from discrimination when renting, buying, or financing a house, as well as when pursuing other housing-related activities.
+The Fair Housing Act of 1968 (FHA) protects people from discrimination when renting, buying, or financing a house and when pursuing other housing-related activities.
 Under this federal law, people with disabilities can request reasonable accommodations from their association.
 This includes the right to own or use a service animal.

 A service animal is a reasonable accommodation because they perform services in order to assist a person with a disability.
-This includes guiding a person who is blind, calling for help when a person has a seizure, and calming a person who has PTSD from a panic attack.
+This includes guiding a person who is blind, calling for help when a person has a seizure and calming a person down who has PTSD from a panic attack.

 The FHA supersedes any rule or regulation that HOAs might have regarding pets.
 Thus, HOAs cannot refuse a homeowner’s request for a service animal.
 You also cannot use your ‘no pet policy’ to deny a potential homeowner who has a service animal.